-In the final year of medical school, Tsyrlov worked with a research group of Vyacheslav Lyakhovich (now on a RAS Academician) studying how lipid peroxidation of phospholipids in “dielectric” mitochondrial membrane affect oxidative phosphorylation activities.
-Later he applied the approach to “uncoupling” NADPH-dependent redox systems of the endoplasmic reticulum (microsomes), namely checking out structure-function relationships between integrity of microsomal phospholipids and catalytic parameters of membrane-bound monooxygenases, called cytochrome P-450s (CYPs).
-CYPs are recognized as the predominant “phase I enzymes” and probably the most important catalysts among all drug metabolizing enzymes, and of the 57 human CYPs known, all are considered to be intrinsic membrane-bound proteins, with 50 in the endoplasmic reticulum.
-Despite that in the 2000s it was showed that membrane-bound CYPs could be manipulated to yield crystals and structures, and that the modified protein was still catalytically active, evaluation of reactions catalyzed by “natural” CYPs embedded into a milieu of membrane phospholipids, is of importance, especially in cases when membranous phospholipid component would be modified due to intoxications or diseases’ development.
+In the final year of medical school, Tsyrlov started working with a research group of Vyacheslav Lyakhovich (now has a RAS Academician rank in biochemistry) dealing with how lipid peroxidation of phospholipids in “dielectric” mitochondrial membrane affect oxidative phosphorylation activities.
+Later he applied the approach to “uncoupling” NADPH-dependent redox systems of the endoplasmic reticulum (microsomes), namely checked out structure-function relationships between integrity of microsomal phospholipids and catalytic parameters of membrane-bound monooxygenases (CYPs).
+The 50 human CYP molecular forms are all considered to be intrinsic membrane-bound proteins in the endoplasmic reticulum.
+Despite that in the 2000s it was showed that CYPs could be manipulated to yield crystals and structures, and that the modified protein was still catalytically active, evaluation of reactions catalyzed by “natural” CYPs embedded into a milieu of membrane phospholipids, is of importance, especially in cases when membranous phospholipid component would be modified due to intoxications or diseases’ development.

 Earlier postulated essential requirements of phospholipids for electron transfer enzyme systems include: decrease in the enzymic activity on removal of phospholipid, re-activation of the enzyme on addition of phospholipid, and association of enzyme with phospholipid.
 The Tsyrlov group addressed all the requirements, starting with the above models utilizing lipoperidative CCl4.
 Another approach of using the protonophore carbonyl cyanide m-chlorophenylhydrozone (CCCP) as a hydrophobic marker originated from studies of the Nobel Price winner Peter Mitchell (in the photo), who applied a lipophilic CCCP as uncoupling agent acting by transporting protons across the inner mitochondrial membrane.